-Wetland Walk - this walk takes you around a small freshwater wetland, which may still show damage from Cyclone Ingrid.
+Wetland Walk - this walk takes you around a small freshwater

+wetland.
 Starts near the Ranger Station.

-Distance - 1.5 km Time - 1 hr.
+Distance: 1.5 km Time: 1.5 hrs.

 Scenic Views - beautiful remote coastlines with sandy beaches, and clear blue seas.
 Check which beaches are accessible by car or boat at the Ranger Station.
-Note: Sandy Islands I and II are Conservation Areas and are NOT ACCESSIBLE or to be approached within 500 m.
+Note: Sandy Islands I and II are Conservation Areas and are NOT ruins of an early northern Australian settlement.
+Access by boat or commercial tour.
+You are required to notify Rangers if you intend to visit.

+ACCESSIBLE or to be approached within 500 m.